thedersen/backbone.validation/README.md

 ### Overriding the default error messages

-If you don't like the default error messages there are several ways of customizing them.

-You can override the default ones globally:
+If you don't like the default error messages you can easilly customize them by override the default ones globally:

 ```js
 _.extend(Backbone.Validation.messages, {